dharinparekh/Clipper-Co/README.md

 ##  Installation
 Download the repository or clone it and go to packaged folder and then to your respective os directory, unzip it and run the executable file, that's it :)
-We have tested accross multiple systems but if it still fails to work then you can run the application by running the gui.py file
+We have tested accross multiple systems but if it still fails to work then you can run the application by running the gui.py file.

-if the double click doesn't work in linux that means you don't have the permission to execute the file just type
+If the double click doesn't work in linux that means you don't have the permission to execute the file just type
 ```
 -> chmod +x gui
 -> ./gui